olivierodo/git-hook-collection/README.md

 # NODEJS GIT-HOOKS

-List of git-hooks to install on your projects.
+Collection of various git hooks ready to use for nodeJS.

 ## Getting started

 ```
-$ npm install git-hook-node --save-dev
+$ npm install git-hook-collection --save-dev
 ```

 during the installation you have to choose what is the hook you wants to add.